stusmitharoo/fishcube-gatsby/src/pages/terms/privacy.md

     10. Deleting cookies will have a negative impact on the usability of many websites.

 14. Our details
-    1. This website is owned and operated by Taxsim.
+    1. This website is owned and operated by Fishcube.
     2. Our principal place of business is at 11 Champney Close GU35 9DX.
     3. You can contact us:
       - using our website contact form.